 Finish folding in the sides of your pie crust and add the finishing touches

 Just keep folding in the edges of your pie crust.
-You are just taking large sections of the crust, folding it so that it goes at least half way over the outer layer of peaches.
-You want to press down a little on the folds to keep it sealed.
-Really easy.
+You are just taking large sections of the crust, and folding it so that it goes at least halfway over the outer layer of peaches.

 For the finishing touches, I like to brush the folded crust with an egg wash because this browns up the crust nicely in the oven.
 If you don't do this step that is fine, the crust will not look as glossy and brown though.

-The other finishing touch that I love using is sprinkling some turbinado sugar (a raw coarse sugar) on top of the egg wash on the crust.
+The other finishing touch that I love using is sprinkling some turbinado sugar (raw coarse sugar) on top of the egg wash on the crust.
 This adds a nice sweet crunch to the finished crust and tastes so good.
 If you don't have this type of sugar any sugar will work fine.

 Before I start the galette, I like to make a quick simple syrup with cherries to brush on top of the peaches when the galette comes out of the oven.
 You can use a regular simple syrup as well.
-This step gives the extra sweetness to the galette at the end of baking so the crust does not get mushy.

 That is it!
 It really is just slicing a few peaches, rolling out a pie crust and assembling.
 Once the peach galette is all cooked up, it looks beautiful and it makes the perfect summertime treat.